MJAustinDev/MarsVolcanoDash/README.md

 ## Final notes

 I'm releasing and licensing what I've done under MIT, feel free to do what you like with it.
-**Just be careful when using parts of the program which I haven't built, (Box2D, GLFW) and make sure to reference their licensing properly.**
+**Just be careful when using parts of the program which I haven't built, (Box2D, GLFW, stb_image) and make sure to reference their licensing properly.**
 Other than that I encourage you to play around and modify the likes of the game mode configuration, the players car, or even add in new enemies.
 Do so to your hearts content!
 I've left the CodeBlocks project in the repo that way you should be able to toy around with the code without any knowledge of setting up the compiler/linker